JMcGrath2025/DeepLabCut-Region-of-Interest-GUI/README.md

 1) Load the video you want to analyze by using the "Open Video" button (.mp4, .mov, .avi)
 2) Use the scroll bar on the bottom to select a frame to load onto the canvas
-   a) Make sure that it is a clear view of the regions of interest you want to label
+   1) Make sure that it is a clear view of the regions of interest you want to label
    ![OpenVideo](https://github.com/user-attachments/assets/1a95a8f4-31bf-42ab-bdbd-ec5db46b05dd)

 3) Load the csv of h5 tracking file from DeepLabCut using the "Open CSV" button
 ![OpenCSV](https://github.com/user-attachments/assets/19197a77-c271-4fbd-8e31-ae4e67080289)

 4) Then in order to draw and label the ROI you need to do a few different things
-   a) Use left click to plot a point over top of the video frame (plotting two points will draw a line between them)
+   1) Use left click to plot a point over top of the video frame (plotting two points will draw a line between them)
-   b) Use right click to complete the region of interest (Once at least three points are plotted right click will complete the shape)
+   2) Use right click to complete the region of interest (Once at least three points are plotted right click will complete the shape)
-   c) After using right a popup will show asking you to name the region of interest
+   3) After using right a popup will show asking you to name the region of interest
-   d) If a different video has the same ROIs and was filmed at the same angle you can save the ROI to use again by using the "Save ROI" button
+   4) If a different video has the same ROIs and was filmed at the same angle you can save the ROI to use again by using the "Save ROI" button
    ![Draw Shapes](https://github.com/user-attachments/assets/37176c95-da2d-4c94-95ed-98e915cd9f15)

 5) In the case that a user already has defined the ROIs you can load them with the "Load ROI" button to display them on the canvas.